GovReady/compliancekbs/README.md

 	sqlite3 -csv access_log.db "select * from query_log" > access_log.csv

-The columns are the date/time of the query (in UTC), the user's query, and a space-separated list of document IDs that were returned by the query (in the order in which they were returned).
+The columns are the date/time of the query (in UTC), the user's IP address, the user's query, and a space-separated list of document IDs that were returned by the query (in the order in which they were returned).

 YAML schema